 Superstar Parade & Cinematic Spectacular

 Kids of all ages enjoy parades and Universal’s Superstar Parade.
-The parade begins usually at 2:00pm or 5:00pm daily, and lasts about 25 minutes (double-check your park map for the parade time).
+The parade often beings at 2:00pm or 5:00pm daily, and lasts about 25 minutes (double-check your park map for the parade time).
 This is a fun entertainment experience featuring familiar characters young children love, including Dora and Diego, SpongeBob, the Minions from the Despicable Me movie and more.
 The parade stops and a street show is performed for the audience in New York (near Revenge of the Mummy and Finnegan’s) and again in Hollywood (near Shwab’s Pharmacy).

 Another show at Universal Studios that younger children may enjoy is the nighttime Cinematic Spectacular lagoon show.
 This is usually held at park closing time and includes water fountains, a lazer light show, fireworks, as well as many scenes from famous movies.
 Keep in mind that there is a horror film section of the show.